Blog Tour 13th July 2019

-Today it’s my stop on the blog tour for Jessica’s Promise, the new release from Jill Childs.
-Thanks to Kim Nash at Bookouture for inviting me to take part.
-I’m delighted to be part of it.
+Today it’s my stop on the blog tour for Tilly Tennant’s new release, Hattie’s Home for Broken Hearts.
+Thanks to Noelle Holten at Bookouture for inviting me, I’m delighted to be part of it.

 Thanks to Bookouture and NetGalley for the review copy in which I give my honest opinion.

 Get your copy here:-

 Apple Books: https://apple.co/2PxNgQs

 About the book

 Escape to the daisy-strewn windswept Dorset cliffs, to the donkey sanctuary at Sweet Briar Farm, where Hattie Rose is about to find, that in this world, the most unlikely opposites can sometimes attract …